What brand values are right for your business?

 - Serving communities.
 They engage community members and staff to impact society.

-Here are American Express' core values, summarised:
+Here are American Express' core values, summarized:

 - Customer commitment.
 Develop positive relationships.